 FamilyFarmed’s annual Good Food EXPO began in 2004 as the Local Organic Trade Show, the first event of its kind.
 The event has been foundational in building local food infrastructure and creating lasting relationships that have helped push the Good Food Movement forward.
 Nearly decade and a half later, the demand for local food is greater than the supply, everyone is more conscious of where our food comes from, and large buyers — including grocery stores, distributors and institutions — are rushing to keep up with the rapidly changing marketplace.

-After a 2017 event that set records with 7,500 attendees, the next Good Food EXPO will be held March 23-24 at Chicago’s UIC Forum.
-This impactful event connects all parts of Good Food movement.
+This impactful event connects all parts of Good Food movement, from farmers and producers to buyers, sellers, investors, consumers and advocates.
 It provides in-depth programming that helps grow local food procurement capacity; educates the public about the importance and impact of Good Food; engages local school districts; and illuminates local, statewide and national food policy .
-The EXPO’s increasing impact and importance has been underscored by the growing participation of major officeholders, including Chicago Mayor Rahm Emanuel, Illinois Gov. Bruce Rauner, U.S. Sen. Dick Durbin, and Cook County (Chicago) Board President Toni Preckwinkle.
+The EXPO’s increasing impact and importance has been underscored by the participation of major officeholders, including Chicago Mayor Rahm Emanuel, Illinois Gov. Bruce Rauner, U.S. Sen. Dick Durbin, and Cook County (Chicago) Board President Toni Preckwinkle.